New

 Yes, heavy digestive bloating or gas retention can artificially inflate the waist measurement.
 For the most clinically accurate baseline, it is advised to measure your waist first thing in the morning, immediately after waking up and utilizing the bathroom, prior to consuming any liquids or food.

-09Recommended Article
+09Recommended Articles

 Waist-to-Hip Ratio (WHR) Guide: Formulas, Risks & Categories In-Depth